mondoohq/mondoo-operator/docs/user-manual.md

 kubectl delete pod -n mondoo-operator --selector control-plane=controller-manager
 ```

-### Using cert-manager
+### Deploying the admission controller using cert-manager
-[cert-manager](https://cert-manager.io/) is the easiest way to bootstrap the admission controller TLS certificate.
+[cert-manager](https://cert-manager.io/) is the easiest way to bootstrap the admission controller TLS certificate:

 1. Install cert-manger on the cluster if it isn't already installed. ([See instructions](https://cert-manager.io/docs/installation/).)